jethomas2020/D3-Challenge/README.md

 While the ticks on the axes allow us to infer approximate values for each circle, it's impossible to determine the true value without adding another layer of data.
 Enter tooltips: developers can implement these in their D3 graphics to reveal a specific element's data when the user hovers their cursor over the element.

-Add tooltips to your circles and display each tooltip with the data that the user has selected.
-Use the d3-tip.js plugin developed by Justin Palmer—we've already included this plugin in the project directory.
+Add tooltips to our circles and displayed each tooltip with the data that the user has selected.
+Used the d3-tip.js plugin developed by Justin Palmer - that was already included this plugin in the project directory.